 Population and death data are required to calculate life expectancy figures.

-To calculate life expectancy at administrative areas within Scotland, the Mid-year Population Estimates (published by National Records of Scotland (NRS)) given by council and NHS Board area by sex and 5 year age groups are used.
+To calculate life expectancy at administrative areas within Scotland, the Mid-year Population Estimates (published by NRS) given by council and NHS Board area by sex and single year of age are used.
 More information about the methods used to produce them can be found within the Mid-Year Population Estimates for Scotland: Methodology Guide on the NRS website.